Daniel-TheProgrammer/NCMP/README.md

 - Making use of the Console
 - How to add JS to our page
 - JS events onclick, scroll, event listeners...
+- Building of two Mini Projects using JS

 # Phase 5 : Project Build
 - Building the Front End of a Portfolio Website